saruhan12/bayesian_agent_prior_est/README.md

 # Is the agent Bayesian?
 How?
 This repo contains the experiments we conducted for our Bayesian Modeling of Brain and Behavior Course project.
-Our task consisted in -----, which could be assessed at 5 different levels of difficulty.
+Our task consisted in estimate different hidden cognitive variables of simulated bayesian agents.
+We had to estimate a different set of variables for each of the 5 proposed levels of difficulty.

 ## How to use?
 Clone the repository
 uv sync to create virtual environment from pyproject.toml

-run files in experiment_1 in order, respecting the stops to upload and download data from the website.
+run files in level 1 in order, respecting the stops to upload and download data from the website.
 Then refer to the notebook for step by step explanation.

+similarly, for level 2, level 3, level 4,...

-I think I'm mixing up the names experiment and level in some parts. i'll come back to that later.
+*I think I'm mixing up the names experiment and level in some parts. i'll come back to that later.

 ## Src
-- data_gen contains the code to generate ---
-- notebooks contains explanation notebooks of the experiments for the corresponding level (1 to 5).
-One notebook per level Run tests from the notebook, make sure to change the mean/variance psychometric data location,
+src/
+├── bmpe/
+│   ├── utils.py
+│   ├── experiment_1/
+│   │   ├── 01_L1_data_gen_meanPrior.py     # generates simulated data for the mean-prior estimates
+│   │   ├── 02_L1_concat_mean.py            # concatenates output from website
+│   │   ├── 03_L1_get_mean_estimate.py      # computes the mean estimate from psychometric fit using probit
+│   │   ├── 04_L1_data_gen_varPrior.py      # generates data for variance-prior estimation
+│   │   └── 05_L1_concat_var.py             # concatenates variance estimation outputs from website
+│   ├── level_2/
+│   │   └── 01_L2_data_gen_meanPrior.py

 ## Data Folders
-- test/lvl*/lvl*_mean: output of data_gen_meanPrior.py
-- test/lvl*/lvl*_var: output of data_gen_varPrior.py
-- ex_data/lvl*/lvl*_mean: output of the experiments for the mean estimation
-- ex_data/lvl*/lvl*_var: output of the experiments for the var estimation
-- combined_psychometric/lvl*/*: output of concat_*.py which outs the required .csv for psychometric
+data/
+├── experiment_1/
+│   ├── website_input/      # Stimuli / settings fed to the online experiment
+│   │   ├── mean/
+│   │   └── variance/
+│   └── website_output/     # Downloaded results from the experiment
+│       ├── raw/            # Raw CSVs, as downloaded; never modified │       └── processed/      # Cleaned or aggregated data
+│
+├── level_2/                # Data for level-2 experiments

 ## Authors:
-Sarush & Jay & Rowan & Cami
+Sarush & Jay & Rowan & Cami (in no particular order)